A Visit to the MLC

 “Be myself…?”
 Ray blinked with surprise.

-Ray looked down at the table.
-He smiled, his cheeks blushing slightly looking slightly embarrassed.
+Ray looked down at the table, is cheeks blushing slightly looking embarrassed.
 Realising what she had just said, Pennie also began to turn red.

 “You know I think that’s the first time anyone has said that to me.
 It’s nice to know that I have someone like you who will be by my side,” Ray explained, looking up at Pennie with an awkward chuckle.
 “You see I was really shy when I was younger.
 I didn’t really get along well with others, so I spent most of my time reading, I used to read stories about far off lands and legendary heroes and I loved absolutely every word.
 I wanted to be more confident like the heroes in those books and go on the amazing adventures they had, so I began to mimic them.
 Before I knew it, I started acting more energetic and easy going and it suddenly became easier to talk to people.”